leeper/csvy/README.md

-# Import and Export CSV Data With a YAML Metadata Header #
+# Import and Export CSV Data With a YAML Metadata Header

 CSVY is a file format that combines the simplicity of CSV (comma-separated values) with the metadata of other plain text and binary formats (JSON, XML, Stata, etc.).
 The [CSVY file specification](http://csvy.org/) is simple: place a YAML header on top of a regular CSV.
+The yaml header is formatted according to the [Table Schema](https://frictionlessdata.io/specs/table-schema/) of a [Tabular Data Package](https://frictionlessdata.io/specs/tabular-data-package/).

 A CSVY file looks like this:

 ```
 #---
 #name: my-dataset
-#fields:
+#resources:
+#- order: 1
+#  schema:
+#    fields:
 #    - name: var1
-#    title: variable 1
 #      type: string
-#    description: explaining var1
-#    constraints:
-#      - required: true
 #    - name: var2
-#    title: variable 2
 #      type: integer
 #    - name: var3
-#    title: variable 3
 #      type: number
-#---
+#  dialect:
+#    csvddfVersion: 1.0
+#    delimiter: ","
+#    doubleQuote: false
+#    lineTerminator: "\r\n"
+#    quoteChar: "\""
+#    skipInitialSpace: true
+#    header: true
+---
 var1,var2,var3
-A,1,2.5
+A,1,2.0
 B,3,4.3
 ```